 Brainstorming is something we do quite often, normally with others.
 But not all of us get everything about group brainstorming, like how it works or how it benefits you, and it can end up with disorganised brainstorming sessions that lead to absolutely nowhere.

-We’ve helped you a little bit by brainstorming all these things for you, check them out below!
+We’ve helped you a little bit by brainstorming all these things for you, check the best tips for better group brainstorming as below!

 Pros & Cons of Group Brainstorming